mozilla/releases-comm-central/mailnews/extensions/newsblog/test/unit/resources/README.md

    Japanese text in the title, with leading/trailing whitespace.

+- `rss2_guid.xml`
+   RSS2.0 feed where two items have the same link but different guid.
+   (they should both appear in the feed).

 - `feeds-*/`
   Test cases for migrating legacy .rdf config files to the new json ones.
 The .rdf files are the old data,